 To help you deliver successful, well-structured activity sessions;

-- Part of your induction day before the start of the course will be dedicated to giving you information about the activity programme.
+- Part of your staff training day before the start of the course will be dedicated to giving you information about the activity programme.
 It will also be an opportunity to meet your colleagues, ask questions, and become familiar with the materials and equipment available.

-- We have developed some Activity plans for some of our most popular activities, some of which will be part of the activity carousel.
+- We have developed some activity plans for some of our most popular activities and Workshops.
 The plans give you ideas about how to organise your sessions as well as what material you will need.
 They can be found on the Activity Programme Resources.

 - Our Activity Management team are really experienced and nearly all of them will have done the Activity Leader job.
 They will always be available to assist you with your sessions (and are open to hear any ideas you might have as well!).